jianpingliao1991/steedos.org/docs/metadata/permission_set.md

 ## Declarative Metadata File Suffix and Directory Location

-Permission sets have the suffix `.permissionset` and are stored in the `permissionsets` folder.
+The file suffix is `permissionset`.
+There is one file for each permission set, stored in the `permissionsets` folder in the corresponding package directory.

 ```sh
 my-app